 NITheCS INTERNSHIP PROGRAMME

-This is a flagship NITheCS programme, which offers outstanding training to internship students.
+This is a flagship NITheCS programme, which offers outstanding training to students within the eight themes of NITheCS.

-NITheCS internships allow registered students at South African universities, mainly those at honours and early masters levels, to join NITheCS staff or Associates during their recess periods to complete a research project.
+NITheCS internships allow registered students at South African universities, namely those at honours and first-year masters levels, to join NITheCS staff or Associates during their recess periods to complete a research project.
 Their projects are evaluated by the supervisor and an independent examiner – normally an academic at the student’s home academic institution – and can be used for credits if the home institution approves.

 One of the aims of this programme is to alleviate the pressure of honours level project supervision experienced by university departments.
 In some cases, a supervisor utilises the services of a PhD student as a tutor.
 This eases the supervisor’s work burden, while the tutor gains valuable experience.